 Every night in January, the park on Margaret Island comes alive with millions of tiny fairy lights.

 This holiday event, called Lumina Park (Illumination Park), is in Budapest for the first time, having traditionally taken place in Polish cities.

-In the 2022-2023 season you'll find all sorts of illunimated creatures such as dragons and elephants, as well as other light displays.
+In the 2022-2023 season, you'll find all sorts of illuminated creatures such as dragons and elephants, as well as other light displays.

 This festival of lights is open until late February 2023.